The Blue Mountains

 Discover more of nature at some of The Blue Mountains’ parks and conservation areas.
 Favourites include Pretty River Valley Provincial Park, with trails and fishing spots, and Duncan Escarpment Provincial Nature Reserve, with forests and river canyons.
 Clendenan Conservation Area spans parts of the Beaver River, while Craigleith Provincial Park and Peasemarsh Nature Preserve offer beaches for swimming in Nottawasaga Bay.
 Golfers can delight in the water views at The Golf Club at Lora Bay.

-If you’re a beachcomber, check out the small but sandy Christie Beach or enjoy the solitude of Peasemarsh Beach.
+Check out the small but sandy Christie Beach or enjoy the solitude of Peasemarsh Beach.
 Northwinds Beach in Craigleith is one of the most popular spots in The Blue Mountains, and it’s a great spot to find some shade in the hot summer months.

-If you’re interested in cultural activities, take a stroll around Thornbury and visit the Sheffield Park Black History & Cultural Museum.
+Take a stroll around Thornbury and visit the Sheffield Park Black History & Cultural Museum.
 Afterward, browse the boutique shops and art galleries, or try a regional cider or craft beer.
 If you’re a wine drinker, you can partake in local winery tours and tastings.

 The Craigleith district hosts The Craigleith Heritage Depot, which preserves an old train depot from the 19th century.
 It also houses a museum, community centre and fine-dining restaurant.
 And if you want to discover a delicious part of the region’s history, consider the Apple Pie Trail.
 This adventure takes you to a handful of orchards, restaurants, cideries and bakeries to learn about apple harvesting.
 Plus, you get to taste some treats along the way.